-The purpose of the Global-Plugin-Execution service model is to enable the execution of a program customized by the customer and placed on the ServiceNav Box.
+The purpose of the Global-Plugin-Execution service template is to enable the execution of a script customized by the customer and located on the ServiceNav Box.

-In order to function, this program must meet various requirements:
+In order to function, this script must meet various requirements:

 - File encoding : LATIN

-- The program must have a return code according to the table below
+- The script must have a return code (value) as indicated in the table below

 |Value||Status interpreted in ServiceNav|

-- The return may contain performance data.
-In this case, the return must be of the form :
+- The output may contain performance data.
+In this case, the output must be follow the form :